Robots Love Techno

 At first, Jude saw the shaggy blonde hair and thought it was Kindjal who had come to his aid.
 That was the purpose of a friend.
 But when the boy extended a tattooed arm to help Jude up, he realized the arm belonged to George Rothering.

-A few more jocks moved in to gain the advantage of numbers over George, but his 3 best friends, now considered hoodlums, had stepped up to make things even.
+A few more jocks moved in to gain the advantage of numbers over George, but his three best friends, now considered hoodlums, had stepped up to make things even.

 “You want a gang fight, you picked the right gang,” George declared.